Features, pricing, ratings, and pros and cons, compared head to head.

-Teller is a free key management tool.
-Confidant is a free key management tool.
-Compare features, ratings, integrations, and community reviews side by side to find the best key management fit for your security stack.
+Confidant is a free secrets management tool.
+Teller is a free secrets management tool.
+Compare features, ratings, integrations, and community reviews side by side to find the best secrets management fit for your security stack.
+Independent and vendor-neutral: we never sell rankings.

 Based on our analysis of available product data, here is our conclusion: